 - Western Region: (i) Alaska; (ii) Arizona; (iii) California; (iv) Colorado; (v) Hawaii; (vi) Idaho; (vii) Montana; (viii) New Mexico; (ix) Nevada; (x) Oregon; (xi) Utah; (xii) Washington; and (xiii) Wyoming.

-- The information presented in Item 19 excludes sales information from (a) affiliate-owned Bakeries; (b) Excluded Venues; (c) co-branded Bakeries; and (d) Bakeries that submitted late, incomplete, or illegible financial information, experienced hardware or software technical issues that inhibited proper reporting, or submitted such information in an unacceptable format (“Incomplete Information”).
+- The information presented in Item 19 excludes sales information from (a) affiliate-owned Bakeries; (b) Excluded Bakeries; and (c) Bakeries that submitted late, incomplete, illegible, or obviously erroneous financial information, experienced hardware or software technical issues that inhibited proper reporting, or submitted such information in an unacceptable format (“Incomplete Information”).

-- Due to the types of venues comprising Excluded Venues, Bakeries in Excluded Venues are generally smaller in size than typical Bakeries, consumer traffic flow is significantly reduced, and operating hours are generally substantially less than the operating hours of the three venues included in this table.
-As a result, Bakeries operating in Excluded Venues have been excluded from this Item 19.
+- Excluded Bakeries have been excluded from Item 19, because they are generally smaller in size than typical Bakeries, their consumer traffic flow is significantly reduced, and/or their operating hours are generally substantially less than the operating hours of the Bakeries included in this Item 19.

-- The Bakeries in this chart do not include Excluded Venues or any Bakeries that are co-branded with another restaurant.
+- The Bakeries in this chart do not include Excluded Bakeries.

-- The Bakeries whose results are reflected in this table are all Bakeries (Full and Express) which were in operation continuously throughout Cinnabon’s fiscal year 2017 in the three venues represented.
-Results of Bakeries that either opened or closed during fiscal year 2017 are not included.
+- The Bakeries whose results are reflected in this table are all franchised Full Bakeries which were in operation continuously throughout Cinnabon’s fiscal year 2018 in the three venues represented.
+Results of franchised Full Bakeries that either opened or closed during fiscal year 2018 are not included.